chasefromm21/RootSettings_for_iOS11/README.md

 ABOUT THE PART OF THE POSSIBILITY OF THIS BEING ADDED TO ASYNC_WAKE EXPLOIT FROM BENJIBOBS (ASYNC_WAKE EXPLOIT BY IAN BEER ORIGIALLY/CREDS TO HIM)

 please note: I've modified the "Reachability" parts and "Folders" parts of this specific RootSettings.plist/RootSettings.previous.plist only if I recall correctly... and so I'm waiting for this to be added to async_wake exploit for iOS 11.1.2 since I'm shit at adding this manually :/ Remember when benjibobs added the ability for screen res change?
-Same here, just with internal SpringBoard prototype settings obviously... <b>but now that Electra is a thing, this won't be necessary any longer... </b> :P
+Same here, just with internal SpringBoard prototype settings obviously... <b>but now that Electra is a thing, this won't be necessary any longer... </b>, as you can simply use an SSH client or Filza to import these to the "/var/mobile/Documents/com.apple.springboard.settings" folder... :P

 **License**: Licensed under the MIT license.